Preview Course Materials Course Outline

 - Activities, issues, and options when building a data governance program

 - How to create the right balance of authoritarian and collaborative governance for the needs of self-service, agile development, big data, cloud services, and other modern practices

 - Data governance professionals, including data stewards and data curators

-- Data management professionals, including CDOs, BI managers, data quality managers
+- Data management professionals, including CDOs, BI managers, and data quality managers

-- Data analytics professionals, including CAOs, data scientists, data analysts
+- Data analytics professionals, including CAOs, data scientists, and data analysts

 - Architects, data engineers, BI and analytics developers, data modelers

 - Business stakeholders, compliance officers, risk management professionals, internal auditors